Fair Abstractive Summarization of Diverse Perspectives: Improving Fairness of Abstractive Summarization

 \subsection{Improving through Instructions}

-In previous experiments, all the models were not aware of the fairness issues of the generated summaries.
-Thus, we modify the prompt by giving more information on the fairness target to the models and listing the results in this subsection (Appendix~\ref{sec:template}).
-Table~\ref{tab:strategies} shows the performance after using different prompt strategies. + Definition indicates adding the definition of fairness.
-As can be seen, adding the definition of fairness summaries can significantly improve fairness.
-However, we notice that the SOF increases a lot after using prompt engineering which shows that the models are biased towards one gender.
-We further compute the unfair ratio of each value and found that in the Claritin + Definition experiment, the BUR unfair rate is that male 7.28\%, female 7.08\%.
+We modify the instruction by giving more information and definition of fairness in the prompt (Appendix~\ref{sec:template}).
+Table~\ref{tab:strategies} shows the performance of gpt-3.5-turbo on three datasets. \textit{We found that adding the definition of fairness summaries can significantly improve fairness}.
+However, SOF increases after using definition instruction which shows that the models are biased towards one gender.